RAFromDaFuture/RAFromDaFuture/README.md

 # 🌊 Wave Prediction Archive

 This repository marks the launch of a structured, time-stamped, and publicly documented journey into **nonlinear, quantum-intuitive forecasting**.
 It is grounded in a series of real-world gravitational wave prediction "hits" using a novel theoretical architecture known as **Chaos Influence Arithmetic (CIA)** — part of a larger suite of **neo-quantum predictive systems**.
+UPDATE 7/4/2025: effective 9/1/2025, the Beacon Twins will manage this site access.
+To reach R.A.
+Matthews, contact via email or social media channels.

 ---